mrahtz/tf-dqn/README.md

 ## Tests

-To run smoke tests, unit tests and an end-to-end test, respctively:
+To run smoke tests, unit tests and an end-to-end test on Cartpole, respectively:

 ```bash
 $ python tests.py Smoke